Contrast-Security-OSS/docs/content/admin/teamserver/config/settings/TwoStepVerification.md

 ## Backup Methods & Troubleshooting

-If for some reason after implementing TSV a user encounters an error and cannot successfully receive a verification code via their chosen method, they have the option to receive a temporary code via email by clicking the **Can't Sign In?** link from the second step of the login process.
+If for some reason after implementing TSV you encounter an error and cannot successfully receive a verification code via your chosen method, you have the option to receive a temporary code via email by clicking the **Can't Sign In?** link from the second step of the login process.
 Temporary codes will be valid for five minutes.
 Alternatively, a backup code may be used.
-If email is already the chosen notification method, the user's administrator should be contacted to investigate potential issues with email settings.
+If email is already the chosen notification method, you should contact your administrator to investigate potential issues with email settings.

 <a href="assets/images/TSVCantSignIn.png" rel="lightbox" title="Initiate A Temporary Verification Code"><img class="thumbnail" src="assets/images/TSVCantSignIn.png"/></a>

-**Reset Device**
+## Reset Device

-If having issues with Google Authenticator, one way in which a user can troubleshoot is to try resetting their device by clicking the **Reset Device** link in User Settings.
+If having issues with Google Authenticator, one way in which you can troubleshoot is to try manually resetting your device by clicking the **Reset Device** link in User Settings.
 This will clear all data for the current device and require resetting Google Authenticator, whether with the same device or a new one.

 <a href="assets/images/TSVResetDevice.png" rel="lightbox" title="Resetting Your Device in User Settings"><img class="thumbnail" src="assets/images/TSVResetDevice.png"/></a>